 Hardware-in-the-loop (HIL) testing is a test methodology that can be used throughout the development of real-time embedded controllers to reduce development time and improve the effectiveness of testing.

 As the complexity of electronic control modules (ECMs) increases, the number of combinations of tests required to ensure correct functionality and response increases exponentially.
 Older testing methodologies tended to wait for the controller design to be completed and integrated into the final system before issues could be identified.
+Today, much more comprehensive testing is possible.

 During these testing stages the use of modelling toolchains (such as MATLAB Simulink®) can greatly improve the ability to integrate software code execution within an overall simulated environment.